 A law career may provide you with intellectual challenge, emotional and financial rewards and may also be very demanding.
 With this in mind, one should not take the decision to attend law school lightly.
 So take some time to learn about the field of law, understand what you need to do at the University of Maine in order to be a competitive applicant and develop a plan to move you toward your goal.

-This Health and Legal Professions Career Specialist can assist you with:
+The Career Center can assist you with:

 - Exploring your options